We are defenders of potential

 Gabrielle Stewart

-Gabrielle started her career in events over 16 years ago at BNY Mellon and transitioned to non-profit life in 2016.
+Gabrielle started her career in events with a decade of experience at BNY Mellon, transitioning to non-profit life in 2016.
 She graduated Magna Cum Laude from the University of Pittsburgh in both Business Administration and French Language & Literature and enjoys expanding her education through Behavioral Economic coursework.
 As the chair of the New Business Committee for the Greensburg Business & Professional Association, Gabby works with local businesses to realize their full potential and opportunities in the growing community.

 As a huge animal lover, Gabby fosters at-risk cats and kittens until they are healthy enough to be adopted to forever families.
-She has saved the lives of over 200 animals through her foster work in the past six years.
-She is pro-Oxford Comma and is a fantastic cook.
+She has saved the lives of over 300 animals through her foster work in the past decade.
+You can also find her managing inventory at The Thrifty Kitty Catique, a thrift shop where proceeds benefit the felines in the rescue.
+She is pro-Oxford Comma and continues to try to teach the benefits of the bypass tray to her coworkers.

 Brittany Sines